AliceTimken/uk-legislators/README.md

 ### Legislators file structure overview

-`canadian_mp_twitterhandles.csv` contains the name, party, and Twitter handles of Canadian Members of Parliament in the 44th House of Commons (elected in 2021).
+`uk_legislators.csv` contains the name, party, incumbency status, and Twitter screen names (or handles) of Members of Parliament of the UK House of Commons elected in 2019 (2019-2022).

-`ExtractingMPTweets.html` is an HTML R Markdown file that pulls inidividual user information and individual tweets from Twitter using the [rtweet package](https://www.rdocumentation.org/packages/rtweet/versions/0.7.0) as well as Twitter's Academic API and the [academictwitteR package](https://www.rdocumentation.org/packages/academictwitteR/versions/0.3.1).
-This file is opened using your web browser.
+`uk_legislators.R` is an R code file that was used to create the list of UK MP Twitter accounts by pulling a list of MPs elected in 2019 from Wikipedia and matching it with the most recent Twitter list of UK MP accounts available (provided by @TwitterGov).
+This file also includes mnotes on issues experienced when handcoding the remaining MPs.

 (Note: The rtweet library can be used by Twitter users without approval, while Academic Twitter requires approval from Twitter.)

-`Canada_tw.Rmd` is an R Markdown file that performs text analyses of MP tweets with French and English stopwords using the [tidytext package](https://cran.r-project.org/web/packages/tidytext/index.html) and [SnowballC package](https://cran.r-project.org/web/packages/SnowballC/index.html).
+`uk_legislators_full.RData` is an R Data file that includes User IDs for MP Twitter accounts.
+These IDs are permanent, unlike screen names (or handles) that can be changed by individual users.

 ### Data Dictionary (CSV)

-The following fields are available in `canadian_mp_twitterhandles.csv`:
+The following fields are available in `uk_legislators.csv`:

 * name: full name (first and last) of the legislator
 * screen_name: Twitter handle of the legislator
 * constituency: Constituency represented by the legislator in parliament
-* prov_territory: Province or territory of the legislator's constituency
-* political_affiliation: Political party affiliation of the legislator
+* party_member: Political party affiliation of the legislator
-* start_date: Start date of the legislator’s term in the 44th House of Commons (September 20, 2021)
-* first_name: First name of the legislator
-* last_name: Last name (surname) of the legislator
-* house: House of parliament to which the legislator belongs (e.g. House of Commons or Senate)
-* title: Honorary title of the legislator, if applicable
+* party_before: The part affiliation of constituency's MP directly before to the 2019 election.
+* notes: Incumbency status of the MP and if/when they gained or left office during the 2019-2022 term.
+* user_id: The permanent Twitter User ID for the MP's account, when matched with the 2017 Twitter list.